JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Moving Average

-A variation to the Simple Average is the <b>Moving Average</b>.
-Using a specified window (e.g 12) take the average of those data points and then shift one point and repeat.
+A variation to Simple Average is the <b>Moving Average</b>.
+Using a specified window (e.g 12), take the average of the data points after this shift one point and repeat.
+This is sometimes called a "sliding window".
 The benefit of using a moving average is that it is able to adapt to changes over time and as such can capture the "Trend" of the data.

     #R
     library(forecast)